komalpreet-git005/Assignment2.fullstack/README.md

-# Assignment2.fullstack
+# All Assignments
-This is my assignment 2.
+These are my all Assignments.